Royal Commission on the Ancient and Historical Monuments of Wales: SWISH Partnership

 In order to provide public access to its archives and collections, the RCAHMW entered into a partnership with its Scottish counterpart.
 This partnership was known as SWISH (Shared Web Information Services for Heritage) and was designed to develop online public services.
 This collaboration was the first such project between the two devolved administrations that had recently come into being.
 SWISH supported Coflein, the Commission's internet portal: this carries details of some 80,000 sites and monuments in Wales.
 Much of the information on Coflein is derived from the Historic Environment Records of the Welsh Archaeological Trusts; information also comes from the National Monuments Record archive catalogue.
-In 2006 SWISH began developing the Historic Wales Portal, which offers access to the historic environment records of a wide range of bodies, including the National Museum, Cadw, and the four Welsh Archaeological Trusts.
+In 2006 SWISH began developing the Historic Wales Portal, which offers access to the historic environment records of a wide range of bodies, including Amgueddfa Cymru – Museum Wales, Cadw, and the four Welsh Archaeological Trusts.

 The SWISH partnership enabled access to the National Monuments Record using map searching online.
-It ended in 2019, and the Royal Commission has begun to develop its own system to replace it - although not in partnership with the other heritage organisations in Wales.
+It ended in 2019, and the Royal Commission has begun to develop its own system to replace it – although not in partnership with the other heritage organisations in Wales.